lappsgrid-incubator/ansible-playbooks/galaxy/README.md

 Two playbooks are provided for creating and destroying instances on Jetstream at IU.
 The `jetstream.yml` playbook will provision instances on the IU cluster and the `jetstream-delete.yml` destroys them.
 The information for each server (OS type, flavor (size), IP address, etc) is defined in the `vars/jetstream.yml` file.
 You can edit the vars file to make changes or override the values on the command line:

 ```
-$> ansible-playbook -e "flavor=m1.medium" jetstream.yml
+$> play -e "flavor=m1.medium" jetstream.yml
 ```

 ## Notes and Caveats

 Make sure you have sourced the correct openrc.sh file to be able to use the `jetstream.yml` and `jetstream-delete.yml` playbooks.

-This playbook configures and enables `init.d` startup scripts for Galaxy, but the Galaxy service is not started by the playbook.
+The `galaxy.yml` playbook configures and enables `init.d` startup scripts for Galaxy, but the Galaxy service is not started by the playbook.
 The first time a Galaxy instance is started it uses `pip` to download the internet and then performs +170  transformations to update the database, which causes the ansible to timeout.
 Therefore the first Galaxy start up must be done manually.

 ```
 $> cd /home/galaxy/galaxy